Skip to main content

 Considerations to Aid in Visual Diagnostics

 There are a variety of considerations that can also help confirm visual diagnostics.
-Fe deficiency can be a result of a variety of factors, such as oversaturated media, high pH (>6.5), or nutrient antagonism.
+Fe deficiency can result from various factors, such as oversaturated media, high pH (>6.5), or nutrient antagonism.
 Fe is included in most fertilizers that include a micronutrient package and, as a result, is generally supplied in sufficient amounts.

 nutrient mobility

 Mg can be supplied to the plant in a variety of ways, including dolomitic limestone as a preplant charge, through the irrigation water, or through the fertilizer.
-Testing the irrigation water is important to determine what elements are included naturally and what elements must be supplemented.
+Testing the irrigation water is important to determine what elements are included naturally.
+It also identifies what elements must be supplemented.

 In areas with low alkalinity in the water during high-growth demand periods, such as floral development, Mg deficiency can be observed.
 Additionally, not all fertilizers include Mg.
-For growers with insufficient Mg in their water, utilizing a calcium-magnesium (Cal-Mag) supplement or supplying Mg from Epsom salts or an Mg nitrate fertilizer is important to avoid late-season nutrient deficiencies once the Mg from dolomitic lime is no longer available.
+For growers with insufficient Mg in their water, utilizing a calcium-magnesium (Cal-Mag) supplement or supplying Mg from Epsom salts or an Mg nitrate fertilizer is important.
+This avoids late-season nutrient deficiencies once the Mg from dolomitic lime is no longer available.

 For a more comprehensive look at nutrients Click Here